tars9/modplax/README.md

             php             : PHP.
             ror             : Ruby on Rails.
             tomcat          : Apache Tomcat.

+        By default, Update overwrites existing modules with newer versions of the files.
+For the following modules, if the module already exists during the update, the module is removed and installed:

+          ant, heidisql, java, jreext, php

     --apache_domain_name=<val>
         The domain name of the Apache HTTP Server.